CARLA Drone: Monocular 3D Object Detection from a Different Perspective

 Usage of the dataset

-• Download the dataset from here into a separate folder and execute
+• Download all the files from here into a separate folder and execute:

 cat part_* > cdrone_combined.zip; unzip cdrone_combined.zip